JOIN LOGIN JOIN

 11th Edition ArmageddonAs far as the new Warhammer 40k 11th Edition rules previews go, the detachment update is probably the flashiest change, but the mission design, objective control, terrain rework, and combat cleanup might end up having the bigger effect once people start getting reps in.

 Start looking at how your army wants to play, what terrain interaction might matter more, and how flexible mission scoring could reward your collection in new ways.
-Because if this preview is anything to go by, 11th Edition is not just asking what army you bring.
+Because if these previews are anything to go by, 11th Edition is not just asking what army you bring, it’s asking how you want that army to fight.

 What are your thoughts on the latest Warhammer 40k 11th Edition rules previews?